 The main aim of designing/crossing the German Shepherd and Golden Retriever was to bring down the health complications that are generally very common with these two big breeds and any other large dog.
 Subsequently, the hybrid was highly demanded, not only because they made ideal pets but also because these were utilized for their usefulness in sports related to hunting by the hunters.

-Their coats have a range of colors like yellow gold, tan, creamy white, jet black, reddish-brown, grey, or a mix of two or more of these.
-But whichever color the Golden Shepherds are, they are sure to steal the beholder’s heart!
+A healthy, full-grown Golden Shepherd can weigh up to 27.5 to 43 kg.
+Their thick double coat has a range of colours like yellow gold, tan, golden, creamy white, jet black, reddish-brown, grey, or a mix of two or more of these.
+But whichever colour the Golden Shepherds are, they are sure to steal the beholder’s heart!

-Subjected to its heredity, these beauties can have a double coating of fur, shiny, straight, or wavy.
+Subjected to its heredity, these beauties can have a thick double coating of fur, shiny, straight, or wavy.
+They have big brown innocent eyes that promise loyalty and devotion.

 The Golden Shepherds have large ears and they are V-shaped or droopy.
 The tails are long and bushy and their muzzles medium long and straight.
-They have paw-erful paws that ensure speed, strength, and sure-footedness.
+They have powerful paws that ensure speed, strength, and sure-footedness.
 This mix tends to have a more untamed appearance than both their parents.

 Owing to the laborious natures of both its parents, German Shepherd being a darling among the law enforcement and the Golden Retriever with the hunters as a hunting dog, the Golden Shepherds have inherited their live for “working-out” as well.
 They are happier when they have positive direction and determination and will make their presence in your life your money’s worth.

 The Golden Shepherds are extremely prone to separation anxiety and become bored in no time if left alone for a long time.
 They also get disinterested without their family’s presence or if not engaged in meaningful activities like exercising.
-This can endanger the family, neighbors, and other pets when they are bored just because they need something to do and will do whatever tickles their fancy.
-Let’s just safely assume that Golden Shepherds being social dogs are “social butterflies” and are more Aries and Gemini in naturethanScorpioand Taurus.
-DO NOT LEAVE THEM ALONE and BORED, THEY DEVELOP DESTRUCTIVE TENDENCIES, PERIOD!

 As guarding dogs, German Shepherds are defensive and Golden Retrievers are faithful and so the ensuing dog is dependable and faithful.
 Thanking the parent dogs for their most fantastic gene pool, the Golden Shepherds not only make excellent companions but even better guard dogs.